Parable of the Renegades

 "Fine...
 I'll keep that in mind," Lucas grumbled as his eyes took a steady pace to close themselves.

 Despite what she preached, Rio wasn’t completely serious.
 After all, she told the truth but didn't want Lucas to understand.
-Her real reason for hugging him with a submission hold was because she found his natural body heat to be warmer than the blanket they shared, proven by how Rio no longer shivered.
+Her reason for hugging him with a submission hold was because she found his natural body heat to be warmer than the blanket they shared, proven by how she no longer shivered.

 As Lucas tried to make himself fall asleep despite some minor discomfort on his neck and waist, Rio savored the moment that could only last for a few more hours.
 It was nostalgic to hold someone in her arms again.
 The gap of time between now and then brought back long-lost feelings of comfort a part of her thought she didn’t deserve.